jackdoerner/secure-stable-matching/README.md

 Installing
 =====

 1. You must first build [obliv-c](https://github.com/samee/obliv-c/), though it need not be installed in any particular location.

-In addition to obliv-c, you will need to install the package `openssl-dev` (or your distribution's equivalent).
+2. In addition to obliv-c, you will need to install the package `openssl-dev` (or your distribution's equivalent).
 This is necessary only for test cases for SHA256 and SHA512.
+In order to use our python graphing scripts, you will need your distribution's `python` (2.7) and `python-matplotlib` packages.

-2. To compile ACK, set the path to obliv-c's main project directory via `export OBLIVC_PATH=<path to obliv-c>`, then run `make`.
+3. To compile ACK, set the path to obliv-c's main project directory via `export OBLIVC_PATH=<path to obliv-c>`, then run `make`.

 Project Organization